radiantlogic-v8/documentation-new/documentation/sys-admin-guide/client-certificate-trust-store.md

 5. Click **OK** to exit the confirmation.
 6. Click **Save** in the upper right corner.

->**Note - If RadiantOne is deployed in a cluster, all nodes share the contents of the client certificate truststore.**
+>[!note] If RadiantOne is deployed in a cluster, all nodes share the contents of the client certificate truststore.